 Of course, our primary goal is to make philosophy available to as many people possible – and to show why it’s such a valuable analytic tool.
 To these ends, we have hosted multiple movie events, group activities, a campus-wide essay contest, and even a mock trial of Socrates (he was re-convicted!).

-If you’d like to participate in one of Aquinas College’s most active and interesting clubs, stop by one of our weekly meetings - every Tuesday, 9:30 p.m. in the Upper Moose (Cook Carriage House).
+If you’d like to participate in one of Aquinas College’s most active and interesting clubs, stop by one of our weekly meetings - every Monday, 9:30 p.m. in the Upper Moose (Cook Carriage House).
 We’re always up for a good discussion - from the ancient Greeks to the logical positivists, the AQPC covers it all.
 To join the AQPC, just show up to a meeting!
 We hope to see you soon.
 Bryan Pilkington (firstname.lastname@example.org) is the current faculty advisor for the Philosophy Club.

 Watch previous Philosophy Club events: